marklagendijk/angular-class/README.md

 ## API
 ### Class
-the Class service.
+The Class service.

 #### Class.extend(classDefenition)
-Defines a new Class
+Defines a new Class.

 ##### classDefenition.init
 The contructor method